Study program

 Modular program structure within contextual pathways

-Cognitive science is a state-of-the-art degree program offering an interdisciplinary program combining a variety of perspectives and providing a broad context within several thematically intertwined contextual tracks consisting of subjects structured in a modular form, developed over several semesters:
+Cognitive Science is a modern program offering an interdisciplinary curriculum that combines diverse perspectives and provides a broad context through several thematically interwoven contextual pathways composed of courses designed in a modular form and developed over several semesters:

-in a technological context, including information theory, behavioral economics, psychometrics, neuroscience, based on technological tools and developments (cognitive context).
+in a technological context, including information theory, behavioral economics, psychometrics, and neuroscience, based on tools and technological advancements (cognitive context).

-enabling deep immersion in the latest capabilities related to artificial intelligence and data processing, building a step-by-step toolkit and understanding of the technical context through a modular approach.
+enabling deep immersion in the latest capabilities related to artificial intelligence and data processing, gradually building, within a modular approach, a toolkit and understanding of the technical context.

-allow to set the knowledge gained in the broader context of the socio-cultural environment of modern technology applications, especially in the context of Japan's cultural traditions and contemporary trends in its media market.
+allowing students to situate acquired knowledge within a broader socio-cultural context of modern technology applications, especially in relation to Japanese cultural traditions and contemporary trends in its media market.

-Targets the processes of creating and prototyping new technological solutions in the broad context of the opportunities and demands of a modern knowledge-based and digital economy (socio-economic context).
+focused on the processes of creating and prototyping new technological solutions within the broad context of opportunities and demands of a modern knowledge-based and digital economy (socio-economic context).

-provides comprehensive tools for effective design and development of technology solutions based on modern software and market trends (creative context).
+providing comprehensive tools for effective design and creation of technological solutions based on modern software and market trends (creative context).

-provides opportunities for direct interaction and learning about hardware and software solutions that are the foundation of the modern knowledge economy (hardware, cloud, Internet of Things and security technologies).
+offering opportunities for direct interaction with and understanding of hardware and software solutions that form the foundation of a modern knowledge-based economy (hardware technologies, cloud computing, Internet of Things, and security).

-After the fourth semester, students have a choice of classes in two specialized areas, implemented in semesters V and VI:
+After the fourth semester, students can choose courses within two specialization tracks, carried out in semesters V and VI:

-- area specialized service, product and experience design, focused on designing complex digital services and products, with an emphasis on usability, aesthetics and technology.
+- Specialization track: Service, Product, and Experience Design, focused on designing comprehensive digital services and products, with an emphasis on usability, aesthetics, and technology.

-- area specialized interaction and interface design, focusing on human-computer communication, interfaces and user experience, sensory and emotional interactions, ergonomics, and design of digital environments.
+- Specialization track: Interaction and Interface Design, focused on human-computer communication, interfaces and user experience, sensory and emotional interactions, ergonomics, and the design of digital environments.

 Interested in studying?